Are you looking for the best WordPress database plugins for your site?

 For more details, see our guide on how to use multiple search forms in WordPress.

-You can also reset specific areas of your WordPress site such as clean up uploads folder, delete all comments, remove all plugins, etc.
+You can also reset specific areas of your WordPress site such as cleaning up the uploads folder, deleting all comments, removing all plugins, etc.

 This is a really powerful plugin that’s often used by developers and freelancers when building staging websites or testing.
 It’s not something you want to use on a live website.